Keleo/InvoiceFormatFixationBundle/README.md

 bin/console kimai:reload -n
 ```

-Change to the invoice page and open the configuration modla (via the gear icon).
+Change to the invoice page and open the configuration mode (via the gear icon).